dbaker-rh/znc-irslackd/README.md

 HexChat notes:

-* I use hexchat on a RHEL7 desktop.
-The latest version in the repos is an elderly 2.10.2 which does not support SNI.
+* If you use hexchat on a RHEL7 desktop, the latest version in the repos is an elderly 2.10.2 and does not support SNI.
 * However, with one minor addition (add plugins/lua.so to the %files section), the SRPM's .spec file will successfully build 2.12.0 through .3 which all support SNI.
+* No issues using hexchat on RHEL8.

 znc caveats: